BDC Hamburger Icon

 The use case for rounded and nonrounded pricing

 When is each pricing model most effective?
-Round numbers are more fluently processed and encourage reliance on feelings.
+Round numbers are more fluently processed and encourage a reliance on feelings.
 Meanwhile, nonrounded numbers are not as easily processed, creating a reliance on cognition.
 This means you must understand consumer emotions when creating a pricing strategy.
 For example, if someone wants to buy a nice handbag as a reward for getting a bonus, round numbers are best.
-But if the decision is driven by cognition, such as a thought process of “I should buy this because it’s a good deal,” charm prices are better.
+But, if the decision is driven by cognition, such as a thought process of “I should buy this because it’s a good deal,” charm prices are better.

 Consider the implications for a florist or caterer submitting quotes for a wedding.
 If they’re dealing with the couple and their family members, decisions will likely be emotional in nature and they should use rounded numbers when pricing.
 In contrast, if they’re quoting on a convention dinner or fundraising gala while dealing with an event planner, things are very different.
-This purchasing decision would likely be more intellectual in nature and they would be better off using nonrounded prices.
+This purchasing decision would likely be more intellectual in nature, and they would be better off using nonrounded prices.

 At the end of the day, pricing comes down to identifying your target customer.